-4Seat Deposit Fee: The Seat Deposit Fee is not reflected in the totals because for students who choose to attend the COM the Seat Deposit Fee will be applied towards the student's first year of tuition.
-Students choosing not to attend the COM after paying the Seat Deposit Fee will be eligible to receive a \$1,750 refund of the Seat Deposit Fee.
+2 Seat Deposit Fee: The Seat Deposit Fee is not reflected in the totals because for students who choose to attend the COM the Seat Deposit Fee will be applied towards the student's first year of tuition.
+Students choosing not to attend the COM after paying the Seat Deposit Fee will receive a refund as described in this Agreement. (\$1,800 refundable for those students without a supplemental application fee waiver, \$1,750 refundable for those students with a supplemental application fee waiver).